 top of page

 Thom Sokoloski brings over 50 years of experience as a theatre, music, and visual artist.
-His focus has been and continues to be an as inter-disciplinary creator, producer, curator, programmer, arts educator, and consultant.
+His focus has been and continues to be through the lens of an interdisciplinarity creator, director, producer, curator, programmer, arts educator, and consultant.

 His training and performance from 1970-76 in theatre and dance began in New York City (The NOW Theatre, LaMama ETC, Open Theatre & Eric Hawkins Dance) and in Paris, France (L'Ecole Jacques Lecoq, Jerzy Grotowski's Polish Lab Theatre and LaMama De Paris), as well as his own Paris Theatre Projects which developed and toured original minimalistic performance works.

-He met and then directed five of R. Murray Schafer’s operatic works, including RA inside the Ontario Science Centre (1983) and Holland Festival, in a Viking castle, church, museum and canals of Leyden (1985).
-He then staged Hermes Trismegistos at the Liège and Arts Musica Festivals in Belgium and inside Union Station for Toronto’s World Stage Festival 92.
+He then heard of R. Murray Schafer and after their first meeting at Tapestry Opera, he directed five of R. Murray Schafer’s operatic works, including RA inside and outside of the Ontario Science Centre (1983) and at the 1985 Holland Festival, in a Viking castle, church, museum and canals of Leyden.
+He then staged Hermes Trismegistos in Liège's Cirque d'hiver for 1989 Ars Musica Festival in Belgium and for Toronto’s World Stage Festival 1992 then inside Union Station at midnight.

 “Any revolutionary project today, whether utopian or realistic, must if it is to avoid banality, make the re-appropriation of the body, in association with the re-appropriation of space into a negotiable part of its agenda.”